elementor/elementor-developers-docs/src/controls/control-template.md

 # Control Template

-The template generates the final HTML displayed in the Editor.
+The template generates the final HTML displayed in the editor.
 The template uses JS to return data from the settings using the `data` JS object.

 ## Template Method

 You can use the same JS templates to style the user interface.
-To retrieve settings With JS templates we don’t really need to retrieve the data using a special function, it's done by Elementor for us.
-The data from the controls stored in `data` variable.
+With JS templates we don’t need to retrieve data using a special function, Elementor does it for us.
+The data from the controls is stored in the `data` variable:

 ```php
 <?php